Private client law in Guernsey: overview

 Guernsey Legal Resources

 This website is a joint initiative of the Royal Court of Guernsey and the Law Officers of the Crown and reflects their commitment to improving the administration of justice.
 It contains a comprehensive collection and database of Guernsey's legal material.

 J Alison MacKrill

 Professional qualifications.
 England and Wales, 1986; Bermuda, 2000

 Areas of practice.
 Trusts; trustee advisory; fiduciary regulation, private client.

-Advising with regard to fiduciary licences.
+Advising with regard to fiduciary and investment licences.

 Advising on the application of sanctions.

 Advising on the acquisition of a regulated trust company.